 Understanding Ayurveda in a Comprehensive Way

-Close your eyes and imagine healthy living.
+Close your eyes and imagine living healthily.
 Do you see yourself as physically strong, toned, and well-groomed?
 But have you considered thinking about your emotional health as well?
 Health is not merely the absence of an illness.
 It is the state of complete wellness in terms of physical, mental, and social health.
 Now, if the balance between the body and environment is disturbed, we undergo discomfort.
 Ayurveda-based healing focuses on establishing the inner balance of body, mind, and spirit with the environment.
 So, what is Ayurveda?
 Ayur, meaning life, and Veda meaning science, explains that it is the mother of all healing, and the science of life, derived from the ancient Vedic culture.
 Stay tuned with this ultimate guide to getting a closer look at the importance of Ayurveda and the benefits of Ayurveda.

 A Closer Look at Ayurveda